nusco/narjillos/backlog.md

 * Make edges visible when zoomed in
   Simple darker line.
 Good balance between nice graphics and clearly visible edges.

-* Fix bug with unwanted centering when zooming near the edges

 + Make space grid visible in debug mode
   To have a clear visual indication of how large space areas are.